mosekyle/alx-airbnb-database/README.md

 ## About the Project

-This project is part of the comprehensive ALX Airbnb Database Module.
+This project is part of the comprehensive Airbnb Database Module.
 It focuses on:
 - Database design and normalization.
 - Schema creation using SQL.
 - Populating the database with realistic sample data.